2018 24 Hours of Daytona: Finish

+The No. 67 Ford took the win in the GTLM class.

 Unhindered after relieving Fittipaldi in the final two hours by nursing the overheating car, Albuquerque took the chequered flag for Mustang Sampling Racing in a record-breaking distance of 808 laps and 2876.48 mi, overtaking the record set by John Paul Jr., John Paul Sr. and Rolf Stommelen in a Porsche 935 at the 1982 race.
 It was Barbosa and Fittipaldi's third outright victory at Daytona and Albuquerque's first.
 Middleton's No. 31 WER car followed 1 minute and 10.544 seconds later in second, and Braun's No. 54 CORE Oreca was the highest-placed LMP2 vehicle in third following the high rate of attrition.
 In GTLM, the No. 67 Ford of Briscoe, Dixon and Westbrook passed the sister No. 66 Ford of Hand, Dirk Müller and Bourdais in its final pit stop since it required less fuel by running an alternate strategy earlier than its sister entry, achieving CGR's 200th motor racing victory and their second consecutive win, by 11.180 seconds after Ford led all but nine of 783 laps.
 It was Dixon's third Daytona victory, Briscoe's second, and Hand's first.
 The No. 3 Corvette of Garcia, Magnussen and Mike Rockenfeller completed the class podium two laps behind the Fords in third.
 Bleekemolen's No. 33 Riley Mercedes-AMG closed to within a second of Bortolotti's No. 11 GRT Lamborghini in the final half-hour.
 A pit stop for fuel for Bleekemolen with 15 minutes left allowed Bortolotti to claim victory in GTD and Lamborghini's maiden 24-hour race win.
 Parente got the No. 86 MSR Acura NSX to second and PSR's No. 23 Lamborghini took third with Andrea Caldarelli driving the final stint.

 Post-race

 Continental Tire, one of IMSA's two tire suppliers, suggested the increased competition in the Prototype category, teams double stinting their tires (the same sets brought by the company to Daytona for the past five years), and running them outside of their recommended air pressures and camber settings, were factors in several cars sustaining right-rear punctures during practice and the race.
 Warm track temperatures, the highest in five years, led teams to lower tire air pressures to stop them from over-inflating once they reached their optimum running temperatures.
 Furthermore, according to Continental Tire, they cautioned three teams over not receiving more sets of tires because they had not brought their limits in line with the company's recommendations.
-One team reported to Continental Tire that their tyre failures occurred after increasing their tyre pressures to the company's prescribed limits.
-Regardless, at the 12 Hours of Sebring, Continental Tire debuted a more durable slick tyre which allowed for more aggressive setups and enhanced the likelihood that incidents such as the multiple punctures seen at Daytona would not reoccur in the future.
+One team reported to Continental Tire that their tire failures occurred after increasing their tire pressures to the company's prescribed limits.
+Regardless, at the 12 Hours of Sebring, Continental Tire debuted a more durable slick tire which allowed for more aggressive setups and enhanced the likelihood that incidents such as the multiple punctures seen at Daytona would not reoccur in the future.